robertwayne/dpymenus/README.md

 ...and you're *(mostly)* finished!
 A menu loop will spawn and handle user input when the command is called until it times out or is cancelled by the user.
-Note that you should have at least one Page without a callback.
+Note that you should have at least one Page without a on_next.
 This denotes to the handler that your menu will be closed when you reach this page.

-Your callback method should call the `menu.next()` method whenever it has successfully handled input. `next()` also takes 1 optional argument:
+Your on_next method should call the `menu.next()` method whenever it has successfully handled input. `next()` also takes 1 optional argument:

 `name`: jumps to a specific page by its function reference name.
 Useful for non-linear menus.